Setting Up Actions

 Setup:

-• Required Information to Collect:
+• Required Steps:

-• Vehicle details (make, model, year, VINs)
+• Step 1: “Ask the caller for the Vehicle details (make, model, year, VINs)”

-• Physical damage coverage details
+• Step 3: “Ask the caller what kind of Physical damage coverage details they need”

 3. Claims Processing